LLB (Hons) Law

 The academic study of law will give you an insight in to the legal systems on which much of our day-to-day life is based.
 As well as acquiring a comprehensive knowledge of the law, this degree will enable you to develop a range of key employability skills such as reasoning and critical judgement, researching for accuracy, confidence gained from public speaking, ability to formulate arguments and great attention for detail.
 These skills are highly transferable and can place you well for a career inside or outside of the legal profession.

 If you intend to practice law after graduation you must go on to further study and vocational training.
-To become a solicitor in England and Wales you have to complete the Legal Practice Course (LPC), followed by a two-year training contract with a law firm.
+To become a solicitor in England and Wales you have to complete the Legal Practice Course (LPC), followed by a two-year training contract with a law firm, or Solicitors Qualifying Examination (SQE).
 If your aim is to work as a barrister in England and Wales, you need to undertake the Bar Professional Training Course (BPTC), followed by a one-year training period called a pupillage.
 Variations in training routes exist in Scotland and Northern Ireland for both roles.

 What can I do with this qualification?